Advance-Technologies-Foundation/clio/README.md

 Clio will automatically determine if the zip file is stored remotely.
-If the file isn't on your local machine, Clio will copy it to a predefined local working folder location, You can change the default location in `appsetting.json` `"creatio-products` property.
+If the file isn't on your local machine, Clio will copy it to a predefined local working folder location, You can change the default location in `appsetting.json` file `creatio-products` property.
 To see your `appsetting.json` file execute
 ```bash
 clio cfg open